self-crafted/.github/profile/README.md

 ### self-crafted
 This is the place to develop parts for my private minecraft network.<br>
-Mainly, I try to build some utility to play within kubernetes.
+I try to build some utility to eventually be able to play within kubernetes.